 - On the application form you have been advised of the maximum space available for each question, this is the same for all applicants and must not be altered (except to delete spaces created when you type in your answer). - CVs, letters, additional pages or any other supplementary material in place of, or in addition to completed application forms will not be accepted. - Applicants must complete the application form in either font size 10 to 12, or legible hand writing using black ink.
 The same limitations on space apply. - Information in support of your application will not be accepted after the closing date for receipt of applications.
 Incomplete application forms will not be considered.
-Application forms received after the closing deadline or reformatted application forms will not be accepted.
-Applicants using Royal Mail should note that 1st class mail does not guarantee next day delivery.
-It is the responsibility of the applicant to ensure that sufficient postage has been paid to return the form to the Utility Regulator.
-Any application where there is any shortfall in postage will not be accepted. - Applicants who send their application form electronically are also required to meet the closing deadline for receipt in this office.
-Please note that the time of receipt will be defined by the Utility Regulator server, not the time and date sent.
-You must also follow-up by sending a paper copy by post along with your equal opportunities monitoring form and these must arrive within a week of the closing date.
-Your electronic copy will be used for shortlisting, not the paper copy. - Only the details provided by you on your application form (the employment history and eligibility criteria) will be provided to the selection panel for the purpose of determining eligibility and shortlisting for the post.
+Application forms received after the closing deadline or reformatted application forms will not be accepted. - Please note that the time of receipt of emailed applications will be defined by the Utility Regulator server, not the time and date sent. - Only the details provided by you on your application form (the employment history and eligibility criteria) will be provided to the selection panel for the purpose of determining eligibility and shortlisting for the post.